lenesk/sokolova.dk/studieprove-online-course.md

 # Studieprøven online course (Zoom) once a week on Saturdays or Mondays

-### Are you heading for Studieprøven in November-December 2020?
+Are you heading for Studieprøven in November-December 2020?
 I offer a Saturday morning or Monday evening class once per week.

+### Admission requirements
+This course is for those who had acquired Danish level B2 or passed Prøve i Dansk 3.
+It is not a prerequisite to pass Prøve i Dansk 3, but you should be confindent at Danish level B2, escpesially in writing.

 #### Please, contact me by mail [elena@sokolova.dk](mailto:elena@sokolova.dk) to sign up for one of the courses below.